About me

 My Experience:

-As well as my private practice, I have worked in therapy in a wide range of therapy settings:
+Alongside private practice, I have also worked in a wide range of therapy settings:

 - Therapeutic services manager & senior practitioner - Sussex Rape Crisis (SN)